Kurzweil Music Systems: K2xxx synthesizers

 The company's flagship line of synthesizer workstations, the K2xxx series, began to make real headway with the K2000, which introduced the company's acclaimed Variable Architecture Synthesis Technology (V.A.S.T.) engine.
 Throughout the 1990s, updates and upgrades to the K2000 (and eventually its successors, the K2500 and K2600) ensured that the K2x series was regarded as one of the most powerful and best-sounding synthesizers/samplers available.
 Although initially very expensive, Kurzweil instruments were popular in top recording studios and for use with music production for film because of their high-quality sounds.

 The K2000 was released in 1991 and was initially available in four versions, the K2000, K2000S, K2000R, and K2000RS.
 The S versions contain the hardware required for sampling, while the R versions are rack-mountable; the versions without an R feature 61 pressure-sensitive keys.
 The K2000 is capable of 24 voice polyphony, which is somewhat limited, although up to 3 oscillators per voice can be used and an intelligent voice stealing algorithm retires the playing notes which are estimated to be least audible rather than simply the oldest.
-Each voice of the K2000 is able to play a separate program, allowing for smooth transitions during live performance - this simple feature took Kurzweil's competitors more than a decade to match.
-The keyboard came with 2MB of sample RAM but could be equipped with up to 64 megabytes of RAM for user loaded samples.
+Each voice of the K2000 is able to play a separate program, allowing for smooth transitions during live performance; this simple feature took Kurzweil's competitors more than a decade to match.
+The keyboard came with 2 MB of sample RAM but could be equipped with up to 64 megabytes of RAM for user loaded samples.
 Later models included the K2000VP (keyboard), K2000VPR (rack), K2VX (keyboard w/ optional ROMs), and K2VXS (keyboard w/ optional ROMs + sampling), which were based on the same hardware as the K2000 series but had the K2500 sound set loaded.